arnabs542/Algorithm-and-Data-Structure/doc/array_stack_heap.md

 ## 3Sum problems: Typical three pointers problems
 > Common techniques
 * Sort the array
-* Fix the first pointer, and move the second and third
+* Fix the first pointer, and define left and right, search from beginning and end
 * define the condition properly

 ```CPP